-- children under the age of two
+- children under age of 2

 - people with chronic lung or heart conditions

-- people with metabolic disorders such as diabetes, anemia, or kidney disease
+- people with metabolic disorders, such as diabetes, anemia, or kidney disease

-- people living in long-term care facilities (UCSF, 2012)
+- people living in long-term care facilities, such as nursing homes

 - trouble breathing

-- a severe sore throat
+- severe sore throat

-- a cough that produces green mucus
+- cough that produces green mucus

-- a high fever
+- high, persistent fever

 - refusing to eat or drink

-- trouble waking or interacting
+- trouble waking up or interacting

 The best way to prevent the flu is by getting the flu shot.
-Most doctors recommend getting the shot in September, at the very start of flu season.
+Most doctors recommend getting the flu vaccine in October or at the very start of flu season.